Friday, November 7, 2025

 Dough placed in the hot donabe pot:

 Bake for 48 minutes at 230ºC (450ºF).
 Remove from oven.
-If you are not sure it's done, you can check the internal temperature with a thermometer.
-It should be at least 96ºC (205ºF).
+It should be done, but if you want to double-check, insert a thermometer.
+The internal temperature should be at least 96ºC (205ºF).

 Cool on a rack before cutting.